-# Everything in this section will be available as an environment variable db_username = "Jane" db_password = "mypassword" # You can also add other sections if you like. # The contents of sections as shown below will not become environment variables, # but they'll be easily accessible from within Streamlit anyway as we show # later in this doc. [my_other_secrets] things_i_like = ["Streamlit", "Python"]
+# Everything in this section will be available as an environment variable db_username = "Jane" db_password = "12345qwerty" # You can also add other sections if you like. # The contents of sections as shown below will not become environment # variables, but they'll be easily accessible from within Streamlit anyway # as we show later in this doc. [my_cool_secrets] things_i_like = ["Streamlit", "Python"]

 Use secrets in your app

-st.secrets dict, or as environment variables.
-For example, if you enter the secrets from the section above, the code below shows you how to access them within your Streamlit app.
+st.secrets dict.
+For example, if you enter the secrets from the section above, the code below shows you how you can access them within your Streamlit app.

 You can access